 In December 1989, June 1993, and December 1996, the Port defeased its outstanding Harbor Revenue Bond indebtedness issues of 1985, 1988, and 1995 Series A, aggregating \$33,800,000, \$131,960,000, and \$19,750,000, respectively.
 Such debt was defeased through the establishment of irrevocable escrow funds with a major financial institution.
 Monies placed in trust, when considered with interest to be earned thereon, will be sufficient to make required debt service payments through the earliest possible debt retirement dates.
 Accordingly, the liability for those bonds has been removed from the accompanying basic financial statements.
+On August 1, 2002, all 1995 Series A Bonds were redeemed.

-The remaining bonds to be redeemed by the trusts at June 30, 2002 and 2001 were as follows (in thousands):
+The remaining bonds to be redeemed by the trusts at June 30, 2003 and 2002 were as follows (in thousands):